Feb. 2: First confirmed death outside China, in the Philippines.

 • Savannah cancels its St. Patrick’s Day parade and festivities.

-• Georgia confirms its first coronavirus death, a 67-year-old hospitalized at Wellstar Kennestone.
+• Gov. Kemp announces what he says is the state’s first coronavirus death, a 67-year-old hospitalized at Wellstar Kennestone.

 • The state also records its first confirmed cases in a senior care facility, in Cherokee County.